abby1635/CS30/Objective Processing-Java/Class Design Heirarchy/README.md

    - final
    - abstract?

    - Change Abstract_TwoExtendedClass.pde access modifiers to see if the program still work, discuss reasons why it might not work

 4. Create unique Classes
    - final class (cannot be extended)
+     - see FinalEtAll.pde and describe errors
    - anonymous class (one time creation, more of a shortcut)

-Order
-- See Kevin Workman for explanations

-See Kevin Workman, Object Orientated Programming, Objects, Inheritance, Advanced Inheritance Rework this
+     - see Abstract_AnonymousEtAll.pde and recognize that the one time class can change (like a scoreboard in Pong) but is only a one-time-creation

 ---